 I currently compete with my golden retrievers in many dog sports, including obedience, rally, agility, dock diving, and more.
 My golden retriever Toby UDX2 OM3 RAE was retired due to physical problems just 30 points shy of finishing his OTCH, earning multiple High in Trials and High Combineds throughout his career.
 Toby won the Advanced Rally class at the Golden Retriever National Specialty in both 2012 and 2015.
 He earned his RAE with many perfect scores of 100.
 In addition, Toby earned many agility titles throughout his career.

-My current competition dog Strive has earned her UD and is working on her UDX, as well as competing in Rally and earning points for her RACH.
-In a limited number of shows, Strive has earned 4 High in Trials and 1 High Combined in Obedience, plus numerous High Combineds and High Triples in Rally.
+Strive has earned her UD and her RACH (Rally Championship).
+In a limited number of shows, Strive has earned 5 High in Trials and 1 High Combined in Obedience, putting her in the Golden Retriever Club of America’s Obedience Dog Hall of Fame.
+She has also earned numerous High Combineds and High Triples in Rally.
 Strive also has many agility titles and is titled in both field and TEAM.
+Strive is now being handled by my daughter Lexi in 4-H, Rally, Obedience, and Agility.

-In addition to operating Golden Paws Dog Training, I am an instructor for Fenzi Dog Sports Academy and the Pet Professionals Program and a TEAM judge.
+In addition to operating Golden Paws Dog Training, I am an instructor for Fenzi Dog Sports Academy and the Pet Professionals Program and a TEAM Obedience and Rally judge.
 I have earned both the Obedience/Rally/Freestyle Trainer’s Certificate and the Sports Foundation Trainer’s Certificate from FDSA.
 I am also a Canine Good Citizen and Trick Dog evaluator, a Professional Member of the APDT, and a field dog trainer for a service dog organization.
+Finally, I am a Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers.

 Credentials & Experience